Medicaid expansion supporters drown out Kansas Senate proceedings

 Medicaid expansion supporters burst into chants and song during Senate proceedings Wednesday morning, bringing the chamber to a halt.

-Topeka Rev. Sarah Oglesby-Dunegan and eight others were arrested after about 20 minutes of protesting.
+The Rev. Sarah Oglesby-Dunegan, of Topeka, and eight others were apprehended after about 20 minutes of protesting.
 News reporters were ordered to leave before the arrests under threats from the Senate president's staff of losing access to future Senate proceedings.

 Oglesby-Dunegan launched the demonstration by standing up in the gallery above the Senate floor and shouting down GOP leadership for their refusal to allow a vote this year on the extension of KanCare services, as Medicaid is known in Kansas, to 130,000 low-income adults and children.

-Statehouse security staff asked Oglesby-Dunegan to leave, but she refused — demanding arrest or, in the alternate, passage of Medicaid expansion.
+Statehouse security staff asked Oglesby-Dunegan to leave, but she refused — demanding arrest or, in the alternative, passage of Medicaid expansion.

 Senate leadership chose to gavel out while Capitol police summoned backup.
 Other protestors in the gallery joined Oglesby-Dunegan in song.

 "There is more love somewhere," they sang.
-"I'm going to keep on till I find it cause it certainly ain't here."
+"I'm going to keep on 'til I find it cause it certainly ain't here."

 Medicaid expansion demonstration in Senate #ksleg https://t.co/k4hNCL2LEq